auth0/docs/articles/api-auth/tutorials/authorization-code-grant-pkce.md

 ---
-description: How to execute an Authorization Code Grant flow with PKCE for a Mobile Application
+description: Learn how to execute a mobile login flow.
 toc: true
 topics:
   - api-authentication